The Importance of BBB Accreditation In Residential Heating and Cooling

-When a consumer feels they have been mistreated in accordance to Better Business Bureau standards, he or she can file a dispute.
-All disputes follow strict guidelines set in place by the BBB council, and are implemented by the local BBB chapter.
+When a consumer feels they have been mistreated in accordance with Better Business Bureau standards, he or she can file a dispute.
+All disputes follow strict guidelines set in place by the BBB council and are implemented by the local BBB chapter.
 The role of the Better Business Bureau is to serve as a neutral party throughout the mediation and potential arbitration process.
 Ideally, all parties work together to try and fix the dispute.

 Changes In The Landscape of Online Directories

 With the rise of residential home service directories such as Angie’s List and Yelp, many consumers feel as if the Better Business Bureau has become outdated or replaced.
-However, as the internet continues to evolve, many of the new home directory sites have shifted focus on how the generate revenue.
+However, as the internet continues to evolve, many of the new home directory sites have shifted focus on how to generate revenue.
 This has affected the overall quality of the way they rate businesses.

 Not All Reviews Are Created Equal

-One of the major benefits of the way the Better Business Bureau vetts reviews is by verifying the reviewer.
+One of the major benefits of the way the Better Business Bureau vets reviews is by verifying the reviewer.
 This process provides companies with a safeguard from potential competitors or consumers with disingenuous motives.
-Sometimes a couple of illegitimate bad reviews can often cause a heating and cooling companies overall rating to tank.
+Sometimes a couple of illegitimate bad reviews can often cause a heating and cooling companies overall rating to plummet.
 It is important to ensure that the majority of your reviews come from quality reviewers as most consumers now depend on these ratings when making the decision on who to call.